sowRaj2023/responsive-dashboard/README.md

 Installation
 Clone the Repository

-bash
-Copy code
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
 Install Dependencies

-bash
-Copy code
 npm install
 # or
 yarn install
 Run the Development Server

-bash
-Copy code
 npm start
 # or
 yarn start
-The application will be available at http://localhost:3000.
+The application will be available at http://localhost:3004.

 Build for Production
 Build the Application

-bash
-Copy code
 npm run build
 # or
 yarn build